GLOBAL SUZUKI

 To continuously undertake transactions with business partners and deepen mutual understanding with them in implementing green procurement, Suzuki requires both new and existing business partners to submit the SOC Control System Self-Check Sheet (a survey form on the status of establishing a management system for substances of concern).

 We also ask new business partners to make improvements if we find any issues based on their responses on the check sheet for selecting partners.
 We ask existing business partners to implement a yearly self-check and submit the results when requested by Suzuki.
 For business partners we deem to be not meeting the standards based on their responses, as well as those who could be in violation of the Suzuki Green Procurement Policy, Suzuki performs audits on the status of establishing management systems for substances of concern.
-If any items are cited, Suzuki requests that they take corrective or preventative measures to reduce the risk.
+If any items are found, Suzuki requests that they take corrective or preventative measures to reduce the risk.

-Note: Audits of business partners are systematically implemented regardless of whether there are any problems.
+• Note: Audits of business partners are systematically implemented regardless of whether there are any problems.

 Measures against violation of laws and regulations